nclouds/immersion-day-eks/lab1/README.md

 * Substitute userX in doumentation or user2 in screenshot with your user

-Lab1: Working with Containers and Docker locally
+Lab1: Working with Containers and Kubernetes locally

 Creating a Workstation on AWS (to act as local environment)